 – Buy tickets for additional domestic ferry trips with a 30% discount.

 Find out more details and to book your Eurail Greek Island Pass here.

 Where will you stay on your Greek Island hopping holiday?

 The Greek islands have a variety of accommodation options available.
 From budget hostels to villas with every other type of accommodation in between.
 Once you have chosen your islands to island hop to it is wise to book some accommodation ahead of your arrival.
-For the best options check out Booking.com.
+If you like to stay in hostels check out your options, pricing and to book at HostelWorld.
+If you would prefer a hotel room or apartment for time in Greece, the best options can be found at Booking.com.

 Greece is such an interesting and beautiful place to visit.
 It has unique buildings, culture and food for you to experience on each island.
 I’d love to hear about your Greek adventures in the comments below.

 Sharyn McCullum has travelled all her life thanks to her dad who worked for an airline.
 She loves travelling to different countries to immerse herself in the culture and in particular, enjoy the food.
 She currently calls Melbourne, Australia home.